 However, the ADA generally does not protect employees who are unable to perform the “essential functions” of a job.
 If the employer has a written job description in place, the descriptions can aid in demonstrating what exactly a given position’s “essential functions” may be.

 If you need advice or assistance in how to properly prepare employee job descriptions, we can help.
-Contact Scott Wagner and Associates today to schedule a consultation and discuss packages available for drafting job descriptions.
+Contact Scott Law Team today to schedule a consultation and discuss packages available for drafting job descriptions.